jlowgren/matte/README.md

 # matte

-> Math training for my kids
+> Math training for my son

+This is a math training application I made for my son, to help him learn the basics of math.
+In time he found more exciting math training apps elsewhere, so I'm leaving this here in its unfinished state.

 ## Build Setup